iamyashgautam/Particle-simulator/README.md

 # Particle-sim

-Particle Simulator made in C++ with freeglut( OpenGL).
+Particle Simulator made in python with pygame.

-ZIP file includes Compiled executable file.

-Source code is in particlesimglut folder.

-The cursor acts as a large mass.
+Me and my classmate created this in 2nd semester of college.